sedadna/sedadna.github.io/category/board.md

 </div>

 <div class="section Kuldeep">
 <p>  <a href="https://cagt.cnrs.fr/more-kuldeep/" target="_blank"><b>Kuldeep More</b></a> has a Ph.D. in Sedimentary Paleogenomics from Curtin University, Perth and his research is focused on assessing the impact of paleo-environmental variabilities on the past ecosystems.
-He is currently working as a Marie Skłodowska Curie IEF post-doctoral researcher in the AGES group at Centre for Anthropobiology and Genomics of Toulouse (CAGT), France.
+H worked as a Marie Skłodowska Curie IEF post-doctoral researcher in the AGES group at Centre for Anthropobiology and Genomics of Toulouse (CAGT), France.
+NoCurrently he is at State University of New York (SUNY) at Buffalo investigation the recovery of (past) vegetation after the last glaciation in the south-east Alaska.
 In the society, Kuldeep is managing informations from new members.</p>
 </div>

 <div class="section Grayson">